3d Low Altitude Air Defense Battalion: Post GWOT

+On November 18, 2022, as part of the Marine Corps' efforts to modernize existing ground-based air defense capabilities, 3d LAAD Bn activated a new air defense battery.
+Charlie Battery exists as a task-organized battery to support platoon-level deployments throughout the I Marine Expeditionary Force area of responsibility, fielding new weapon systems to enable expeditionary counter-unmanned aerial systems operations in austere and isolated environments.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
-3d LAAD Bn has been presented with the following awards:
+3rd LAAD Bn has been presented with the following awards: